Kris-Sekula/MK14/README.md

 # MK14
-Few projects related to Science of Cambridge (Sinclair) MK14
+A few projects related to the "Science of Cambridge" (Sinclair) MK14 "computer".

+The first project listed here is the combined ROM/RAM/Kitbug adapter PCB.